Ryan Briscoe: 2013–14: ALMS and return to Ganassi

-At the beginning of 2013, Briscoe was unable to secure an Indycar ride.
+At the beginning of 2013, Briscoe was unable to secure an IndyCar ride.
 Instead, he was hired by Level 5 Motorsports to drive an HPD ARX-03b in the P2 class of the 2013 12 Hours of Sebring.
 Briscoe won his class with Scott Tucker and Marino Franchitti, his first ALMS P2 class win since 2008.
 Later, just before the Toyota Grand Prix of Long Beach in April, Level 5 announced it had signed Briscoe on as a full-season P2 driver with Tucker, going on to win six times across the season.
 With the team Briscoe also made his debut in the 24 Hours of Le Mans but the entry was not classified.

 Meanwhile, just before the 2013 Grand Prix of Alabama in April, Chip Ganassi Racing announced they had signed Briscoe to return to the team for the 2013 Indianapolis 500 as a 3rd entry.
-Following the 500, in which Briscoe finished 12th, Panther Racing announced that it had signed Briscoe to replace J. R. Hildebrand in the #4 National Guard car from Detroit onwards.
+Following the 500, in which Briscoe finished twelfth, Panther Racing announced that it had signed Briscoe to replace J. R. Hildebrand in the No. 4 National Guard car from Detroit onwards.

-Following Dario Franchitti's retirement after a crash at the Grand Prix of Houston, Tony Kanaan moved from a planned fourth Ganassi Racing car, and Briscoe took over the fourth #8 NTT Data car from Kanaan for the 2014 IndyCar Series.
-He finished 11th in the points and failed to finish on the podium.
+Following Dario Franchitti's retirement after a crash at the Grand Prix of Houston, Tony Kanaan moved from a planned fourth Ganassi Racing car, and Briscoe took over the fourth No. 8 NTT Data car from Kanaan for the 2014 IndyCar Series.
+He finished eleventh in the points and failed to finish on the podium.
 He parted ways with Ganassi at the end of the season, as the No. 8 car needed more funding to continue.

 Having returned to the V8 Supercars Bathurst 1000 in 2010, and competing as a mandated 'international driver' in the Gold Coast 600 between 2010 and 2012, Briscoe returned to Australia in 2013 to compete in the newly launched three-event series of two-driver races known as the Enduro Cup.
 The final race of this campaign, also at the Gold Coast 600, saw Briscoe take his first championship podium driving with Russell Ingall.